 nginx & Tor

-What follows is a blow-by-blow guide for configuring a UNIX home computer (as a webserver) to host a site permanently on a hidden slice of the internet, frequently referred to as: "the darknet".
+What follows is a blow-by-blow guide for configuring a UNIX home computer (as a webserver) to host a site on a hidden slice of the internet, frequently referred to as: "the darknet".

 1. Background